KeyviDev/keyvi/doc/usage/Building keyvi dictionaries.md

 First you need a keyvi installation.

-### The dictionarycompiler tool
+### The keyvicompiler tool

-The scons install target installs the dictionarycompiler in /usr/local/bin.
+The scons install target installs the keyvicompiler in /usr/local/bin.

-dictionarycompiler shall be available now:
+keyvicompiler shall be available now:

-    dictionarycompiler -h
+    keyvicompiler -h
     dictionary compiler options::
       -h [ --help ]                         Display this help message -v [ --version ]                      Display the version number